yehia67/documentation/trinity/0.1/how-to-guides/perform-a-snapshot-transition.md

-# Performing a snapshot transition
+# Perform a snapshot transition

-Following a global snapshot, users must perform a snapshot transition.
+**Following a global snapshot, users must perform a snapshot transition.**

 <dl><dt>Global snapshot</dt><dd>Removal of old transactions from the distributed ledger to reduce the amount of memory needed to run an IRI node.</dd></dl>